Ganesham09/cs-currency-converter/README.md

-an npm package to convertr currency
+an npm package to convert currency